2Yr·

 V. Conclusion

-In this post, I want to introduce you to the tools and differences of the most common valuation methods.
-Building on my post on key ratios/value investing (https://app.getquin.com/activity/XcuRrJwmyP) for company analysis, I will now show you how to value a company.
-So what do you do once you've analyzed the balance sheet, P&L and cash flow statement?
-The ratios look great, but is the company cheap right now?
-I will try to explain all of this in this article.
+In this article, I would like to introduce you to the tools and differences between the most common valuation methods.
+Building on my post on important key figures/value investing (https://app.getquin.com/activity/XcuRrJwmyP) for company analysis, I will now show you how to value a company.
+So what do you do once you have analyzed the balance sheet, income statement and cash flow statement?
+The key figures look great, but is the company currently available at a good price?
+I will try to explain all of this to you in a condensed form in this article.
 However, as usual, I would like to provide you with tools and not go into too much detail.

-But before I really get started, I'll give you a few data sources right at the beginning, with which you have already achieved half the battle.
+But before I really get started, I'll give you a few data sources right at the beginning that will already give you half the battle.
 Open the following two links, called "magic Link 1" and "magic Link 2".
-These are from Aswath Damodaran, Professor of Finance at New York University and from his book "The little book of valuation" respectively.
+These are from Aswath Damodaran, Professor of Finance at New York University and from his book "The little book of valuation".
 Why am I telling you this?
-These links will give you explanations and Excel files that you can use to do your own analysis.
-You will not only get Excel based Present Value/DCF templates.
-You will also get various overviews of common industry multiples, common WACCs, explanations of the differences in the various stages (life cycles) of companies, sector/industry differences and how to take all this into account in the valuation.
-Therefore, to be considered in the valuation of companies are always:
+These links will provide you with explanations and Excel files that you can use to carry out your own analyses.
+You will not only receive Excel-based Present Value/DCF templates.
+You will also get various overviews of common industry multiples, common WACCs, explanations of the differences between the various stages (life cycles) of companies, sector/industry differences and how to take all this into account in the valuation.
+The following must therefore always be taken into account when valuing companies:

 Life Cycle of the companies: